ahasverus/geographr/README.md

 ![Screenshot](./example4.png)

-Do not overload the map with a too higher number of towns.
+More than 40,000 towns are available.
+For instance, one thousand are available for France.
+But do not overload the map with a too higher number of towns.
+It will be unclickable...

 ## Notes